felixnyamweya/wpsso-schema-json-ld/readme.txt

 **WPSSO JSON Pro / Additional Features**

 * Extends the features of WPSSO Pro (requires a licensed WPSSO Pro plugin).
-* WPSSO Pro already integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version of WPSSO, and are automatically loaded if/when the supported plugins and/or services are required.
+* WPSSO Pro integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version of WPSSO, and are automatically loaded if/when the supported plugins and/or services are required.
 	* **WPSSO Pro Integrated 3rd Party Plugins**
 		* All in One SEO Pack
 		* bbPress
 		* BuddyPress (including Group Forum Topics)
 		* Co-Authors Plus (including Guest Authors)
 		* Easy Digital Downloads
+		* Gravity Forms + GravityView
 		* HeadSpace2 SEO
+		* MarketPress - WordPress eCommerce
 		* NextGEN Gallery
-		* MarketPress - WordPress eCommerce
 		* Polylang
 		* rtMedia for WordPress, BuddyPress and bbPress
 		* The Events Calendar
 		* The SEO Framework
+		* WooCommerce (versions 1, 2, and 3)
-		* WooCommerce (version 1 and 2)
+		* WordPress REST API (version 2)
 		* WP eCommerce
-		* WordPress REST API (version 2)
 		* Yoast SEO (aka WordPress SEO)
 		* Yotpo Social Reviews for WooCommerce
 	* **WPSSO Pro Integrated Service APIs**